Crater Lake with Wizard Island (as seen from Watchman tower)

 Mount Mazama grew for almost half a million years.
 7,700 years ago, it erupted violently, then collapsed into itself forming the crater.
 Since then, rain and snow have filled Crater Lake, and other eruptions have created features including Wizard Island.
 From Watchman tower one can see the cinder cone of Wizard Island.
 The cinder cone is about 70 feet deep.
 National Park Service Brochure on Geology can be found here.

-Water has absorption of light in infra-red wavelengths due to vibration of atoms in the molecule.
+Physics: Blue Color or Water Water has absorption of light in infra-red wavelengths due to vibration of atoms in the molecule.
 So, among visible light spectrum the red is the easiest to absorb and blue is the most difficult.
 In a deep and pure body of water, like Crater Lake or Lake Tahoe, the red is absorb first, then yellow and green before blue color can be absorbed by water molecules.
 The blue color is instead scattered back and this is the blue color that we witness.
 A schematic of this phenomenon is shown in the following display at the Crater Lake National Park near Rim Village.